Roadside assistance – US and Canada hosts

 Roadside service costs

-We’ll cover the cost to dispatch help to your location, but either you or your guest will have to pay for the services provided.
-Who pays depends on who caused the need for the service.
-You’ll be responsible if service was needed because the vehicle was mechanically unsound or improperly maintained.
+We’ll cover the cost to dispatch help to your location, but you'll have to pay for the services provided if they were needed because the vehicle was mechanically unsound or improperly maintained.
 Your guest may be responsible if service was needed because of carelessness, abuse, or a violation of Turo policy.
 Costs of the services described below are in US$ for trips in the United States.
-They’re in CAD for trips in Canada.
+They’re in CA$ for trips in Canada.

 If your guest gets a flat tire on your trip, you may be responsible for the cost to repair or replace the tire if we find that the flat was due to neglect or poor maintenance.
 Read more about flat tire charges.

 If your guest is unable to drive the vehicle, roadside assistance will, whenever possible, fix the vehicle so that it’s operational.
 If this light-duty assistance is successful but we find that the issue was due to poor maintenance or wear and tear, we’ll charge you a $60 service fee.
 Services include vehicle jumpstarts, lockout services, fuel delivery, and tire changes.

 If on-the-spot assistance is unsuccessful, your car is left undriveable after an accident, or an electric vehicle needs to be recharged, roadside assistance will tow it.
 They’ll contact you to ask for a location to tow the car within 15 miles (US) or 50 km (Canada).
 If they’re unable to reach you, they’ll tow the vehicle to the nearest garage or secure storage unit.
 If you ask that your vehicle be towed to a location that’s more than 75 miles away, we’ll request transport services.